EvgeniyTucha/US-visa-appointment-notifier/README.md

 - clone the repo
 - run `npm i` within the cloned repo directory
+- with latest portal updates new module is required, run `npm install puppeteer-extra puppeteer-extra-plugin-stealth`
 - start the process with `npm start`